-On physics and wikipediaUnfortunately, in 2016, the physics articles in wikipedia are still of insufficient quality.
+On physics and wikipediaUnfortunately, in 2016 - and still in 2019 - the physics articles in wikipedia are still of insufficient quality.
 The concepts are badly explained, the examples are not complete, the introductions lack clarity, the structure is confusing, the figures are poor, and contributor fights abound.
 Given that wikipedia is not improving much any more, there is little hope that this will change in the future.
 In physics, there is a need for good books!
 Consider writing one, or consider helping in other ways.

 On being a honest teacherBe a guide to your students.
 Give them clear and truthful advice.
 Do not lie.
 Never tell your students not to read books.
 Every given reason is a lie.
 Never tell your students to read only your own books (or papers).
 Never tell your students that lectures are better for learning than reading books.
 It is a lie.
 Never tell your students that computer programs or videos are better for learning than reading books or lectures.
 It is a lie.
 Do not prefer adulation by your students over telling them the truth.
 With every advice you give your students, ask yourself: does it give them strength or does it take away strength from them?

 What teachers can learn from business leadersA successful business leader summed up his approach in the following way: "Simplify, execute, grow."
 A famous teacher summed up his aim thus: "To fortify people, to clarify things."
 Business leaders ensure that ideas and decisions are clear and that people have a future.
 So do teachers.
 Here are a few examples on what this means for the teaching of physics.